kleosr/cursorkleosr/workflow_state.md

        *   `Summary`: The generated summary.
 (Placeholder: Implement logic to store the summary.)
        *   `Token Count`: `estimated_tokens`.
     6. Log the processing actions, results, and estimated token count to the `## Log`.
 (Placeholder: Implement logging.)
-    5. Log the processing actions, results, and estimated token count to the `## Log`.

   **Action:** Generate modification.
 Instruct Cursor to apply it.
 Log action.